Clinical lycanthropy: Related disorders

 Clinical lycanthropy is a type of delusional misidentification syndrome of the self, and it often overlaps with other delusional misidentification syndromes.
-For example, there is a case study of a psychiatric patient who had both clinical lycanthropy and Cotard delusion.
+For example, there is a case study of a psychiatric patient who had both clinical lycanthropy and Cotard's syndrome.

 In rare cases, individuals may believe that other people have transformed into animals.
 This has been termed "lycanthropic intermetamorphosis" and "lycanthropy spectrum."
 A 2009 study reported that, after the consumption of the drug MDMA (Ecstasy), a man displayed symptoms of paranoid psychosis by claiming that his relatives had changed into various animals such as a boar, a donkey, and a horse.

 History

-Catherine Clark Kroeger has written that several parts of the Bible refer to King Nebuchadnezzar's behavior in the book of Daniel 4 as being a manifestation of clinical lycanthropy.
+Catherine Clark Kroeger has written that several parts of the Bible refer to King Nebuchadnezzar's behavior in Daniel 4 as being a manifestation of clinical lycanthropy.
 Neurologist Andrew J. Larner has written that the fate of Odysseus's crew due to the magic of Circe may be one of the earliest examples of clinical lycanthropy.

-According to Persian tradition, the Buyid prince Majd al-Dawla was experiencing an illusion that he was a cow.
+According to Persian tradition, the Buyid prince Majd al-Dawla (993–1029) was experiencing an illusion that he was a cow.
 He was cured by Ibn Sina.

+Abraham ibn Ezra (c.
+1089) in his commentary on Daniel 4 relates that on the island of Sardinia, a man became insane, ran away and spent many years among the deer, walking on all fours.
+Once, the king of the island went hunting and caught many deer and this man was caught along with them.
+His parents came and recognized him.
+They spoke to him and he didn't answer.
+They placed before him bread to eat and wine to drink and he refused.
+Then they gave him grass and he ate.
+At midnight he ran away back to "the wild does".

 Notions that lycanthropy was due to a medical condition go back to the fourth century, when the Alexandrian physician Oribasius attributed lycanthropy to melancholia or an "excess of black bile".
 In 1563, a Lutheran physician named Johann Weyer wrote that werewolves had an imbalance in their melancholic humour and exhibited the physical symptoms of paleness, "a dry tongue and a great thirst" as well as sunken, dim and dry eyes.

 Even King James VI and I in his 1597 treatise Daemonologie does not blame werewolf behaviour on delusions created by the Devil but "an excess of melancholy as the culprit which causes some men to believe that they are wolves and to 'counterfeit' the actions of these animals".
 The perception of an association between mental illness and animalistic behaviour can be traced throughout the history of folklore from many different countries.